 - Comprehensive travel insurance package included

 If you’re looking to earn AIR MILES fast, there’s no quicker way than with the BMO Air Miles World Elite Mastercard.
-To get the full sign up bonus of 3,000 AIR MILES, it’s a two-step process.
-You’ll get 1,000 AIR MILES after your first purchase and then an additional 2,000 AIR MILES when you spend $3,000 in the first three months of card membership.
+You’ll get 2,000 AIR MILES when you spend $3,000 in the first three months of card membership.

-3,000 AIR MILES are worth $315 at participating stores if you choose to claim your miles as cash rewards.
-If you’re earning dream miles, that’s enough miles for a medium haul flight.
-How far is a medium haul flight?
-You need to look at the AIR MILES flight calculator to see where you can go based on your starting location.
-One example is Toronto to Orlando and don’t forget, you still need to pay any taxes and surcharges.
+2,000 AIR MILES are worth $210 at participating stores if you choose to claim your miles as cash rewards.
+If you’re earning dream miles, you need to look at the AIR MILES flight calculator to see where you can go based on your starting location.

 There are no multipliers with your spending, but you’ll earn 1 AIR MILE per $10 spent on all purchases which is the best earn rate out there for an AIR MILES credit card.
 To be clear, the BMO Air Miles World Elite Mastercard is the best credit card if you want to collect AIR MILES and it’s one of the best BMO credit cards.

 It should be noted that with AIR MILES, you can double dip the points at participating merchants.
 For example, in Ontario, you can earn AIR MILES when shopping at Metro grocery stores.
 Simply scan your loyalty card when making your purchase and then pay with your BMO AIR MILES World Elite Mastercard.

 Getting a free membership in Mastercard Airport Experiences provided by LoungeKey, but getting only two free annual passes is a bit disappointing since many other cards give you 4 or more.
 One of the better benefits is the 15% discount you get on all AIR MILES flights in North America.